charmoniumQ/PROBE/docs/benchmark_suite/README.md

 - **Data science**:
   None of the benchmarks resembled a typical data science program, so we added the most popular Notebooks from Kaggle.com, a data science competition website.
-  Data science is a good use-case for provenance collection because because a user might want have a complex data science workflow and want to know from what data a certain result derives, and if it a certain result used the latest version of that data and code.
+  Data science is a good use-case for provenance collection because a user might have a complex data science workflow and want to know from what data a specific result derives and if a specific result used the latest version of that data and code.

 - **Compilations**:
-  Prior work uses compilation of Apache or of Linux.
+  Prior work uses compilation of ApacheHttpd of Linux.
   We added compilation of several other packages used in computational science to our benchmark.
   Compiling packages is a good use-case for a provenance collection because a user might trial-and-error multiple compile commands and not remember the exact sequence of "correct" commands;
-  the provenance tracker would be able to recall the commands which did not get overwritten, so the user can know what commands actually worked [@callahanManagingEvolutionDataflows2006].
+  the provenance tracker would be able to recall the commands that were not clobbered over, so the user can know what commands actually worked [@callahanManagingEvolutionDataflows2006].

 <!--
 - **Computational simulations**: